123sites/Blog-Site/README.md

 ## Description ✏️

-This
+This is a CMS-style blog site that publishes articles, posts, the user's thoughts and opinions.

 ## Installation 🔑

-1. Download or clone the repository,
-2.  ```Node.js``` is required to run this application,
+1.  ```Node.js``` is required to run this application,
-3.  ```npm``` will need to be installed as well.
+2.  ```npm``` will need to be installed as well.
-4. Can be used with npm start to start it with Insomnia.
+3. Can be used with npm start to start it with Heroku.

 You can find the link to the repository at:
 [Repository link](https://github.com/123sites/Blog-Site.git)

 ## Usage

-This can be used by an e-commerce busingess.
+This can be used to put the user's thoughts, opinions and other things that they want to post into a blog.

 ## Video Demonstration 🎯